dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     .. _dcmLeadingCFindSCP:

     dcmLeadingCFindSCP_"
-    "Leading C-FIND SCP return keys(s)",integer,"DICOM Tag as hex string of attributes fetched from external C-FIND SCP for Attribute Coercion.
+    "Leading C-FIND SCP return keys(s)",string,"DICOM Tag as hex string of attributes fetched from external C-FIND SCP for Attribute Coercion.
 If absent, all Patient and Study Attributes extracted into the DB - configured by the Patient and Study Attribute Filter - are fetched.","
     .. _dcmTag:

     dcmTag_"